awsdocs/amazon-eks-user-guide/doc_source/cni-ipv6.md

 + You can't use `IPv6` with [Tutorial: Security groups for pods](security-groups-for-pods.md) with Amazon EC2 nodes\.
 However, you can use it with Fargate nodes\.
 If you need separate security groups for individual pods, continue using the `IPv4` family with Amazon EC2 nodes, or use Fargate nodes instead\.
 + If you previously used [custom networking](cni-custom-network.md) to help alleviate IP address exhaustion, you can use `IPv6` instead\.
 You can't use custom networking with `IPv6`\.
 If you use custom networking for network isolation, then you might need to continue to use custom networking and the `IPv4` family for your clusters\.
 + You can't use `IPv6` with [AWS Outposts](eks-outposts.md)\.
 + Pods and services are only assigned an `IPv6` address\.
 They aren't assigned an `IPv4` address\.
-Because pods are able to communicate to `IPv4` endpoints through NAT on the instance itself, [DNS64 and NAT64](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html#nat-gateway-nat64-dns64) aren’t needed\.
+Because pods are able to communicate to `IPv4` endpoints through NAT on the instance itself, [DNS64 and NAT64](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html#nat-gateway-nat64-dns64) aren't needed\.
 If the traffic needs a public IP address, the traffic is then source network address translated to a public IP\.
 + The source `IPv6` address of a pod isn't source network address translated to the `IPv6` address of the node when communicating outside of the VPC\.
 It is routed using an internet gateway or egress\-only internet gateway\.
 + All nodes are assigned an `IPv4` and `IPv6` address\.
 + The [Amazon FSx for Lustre CSI driver](fsx-csi.md) is not supported\.